inaimathi/gtypist-single-space/cs.typ

 T:                   Home Row and the Period
  :
  :The period is above the E-finger.
-Note that the end of a sentence is :always followed by two spaces; in abbreviations, it is followed by one :space.
+Note that the end of a sentence is :always followed by one space, since it is no longer 1957.
 Q: Pro pokračování stiskněte Y, F12 pro konec.
 #
 I:(1)